allfornancy/searchsum/README.md

 > **Note**: Ensure that both the retrieval server and SFT Summarizer server are running properly before starting training.

 ## SFT Summarizer Usage

+> Deployment note: In our reference setup, the retrieval and summarization services run on the **same machine/GPUs** as training, with `gpu_memory_utilization=0.8` on the policy side (≈20% headroom for the services).
+You can also host them on separate GPUs or a remote node.

 ### Overview